 - Olive or a neutral oil to help the marinade stick to the cauliflower

-How to Make a la Brasa Style Spicy Whole Roasted Cauliflower Head
+How to Make Whole Roasted Cauliflower Head

 Like skinning a cat, there's more than one way to roast a whole cauliflower head.
-I've tried them all and the method that's the easiest for me is roasting the whole head in a cast iron skillet covered tightly with foil first to soften it.
-Then, the foil comes off the cauliflower, the spices go on, and the entire thing roasts uncovered a few minutes longer to get the deep browning on the outside.
-This roasting method works with or without a marinade like when you're making a simple whole roasted cauliflower head with just olive oil and salt.
+I've tried them all.
+Trust me, the method that's the easiest is roasting the whole head in a cast iron skillet covered tightly with foil first to soften it.

 This method takes a little longer than boiling the cauliflower in a pot on the stovetop first for only 15 minutes, then roasting, but to be honest, I'd rather not have to wash more pots.
 The time and effort trade-off there is probably worth it.